rannn367/tp/docs/UserGuide.md

 Examples:
 * `drinkdelete 1` deletes the 1st drink in the drink list.
-* `drinkdelete 4` when you only have three drinks returns an error message.
+* `dd 4` when you only have three drinks returns an error message.

 These are the before and after images of the first example